builtinbruges/builtinbruges.com/site/_posts/2013-11-19-why-we-chose-api-first-development.md

 > By going API first, we set ourselves up to drink our own Kool-Aid so to speak.
 We are a client of our own API and truly utilize every endpoint.
 As we add more functionality, we are already in a position to offer it to consumers when the time is right

-I've had the *privilege* to work on some integrations with crappy API's myself and I can definately confirm that getting to use a nice API makes for half of the work.
+I've had the *privilege* to work on some integrations with crappy API's myself and I can definitely confirm that getting to use a nice API makes for half of the work.
 Working API-first ensures you can achieve this at your own company.